Key Takeaways

 What Homeowners Need to Know about Solar Warranties and Labor Coverage

-Most homeowners don’t know that the manufacturers typically do not cover or limit the coverage of truck rolls, shipping, and labor to remove and replace the defective panels, optimizers, racking, and inverters for the term of their part warranty.
-Typically, the expense of the truck roll and labor cost is the responsibility of the homeowner for the 30-year life of the system.
+Most homeowners aren’t aware that manufacturers typically don’t cover or limit truck rolls, shipping, and labor to remove and replace defective panels, optimizers, racking, and inverters for the term of their part warranty.
+Typically, the expense of the truck roll and labor is the homeowner’s responsibility for the 30-year life of the system.

 For instance, the two largest manufacturers provided limited labor coverage.